The Counselling Project

 This is where the Counselling Project comes in.
-Led by two psychologists from Massey University, in partnership with Child Cancer Foundation and the National Child Cancer Network, the project aims to train existing counsellors across Aotearoa in the effects of childhood cancer on children, siblings, parents and wider whānau.
+Led by two psychologists from Massey University, in partnership with Child Cancer Foundation and the National Child Cancer Network, the project trains existing counsellors across Aotearoa in the effects of childhood cancer on children, siblings, parents and wider whānau.

 This will increase the ability for families to access counselling support in their hometown once children have left their treatment providers (either Starship or CHOC) and throughout the ongoing challenges of childhood cancer.
-Child Cancer Foundation is funding the project as well as covering the cost of counselling sessions.
+Child Cancer Foundation is funding the project as well as covering the cost of counselling sessions for parents and families.

 What is counselling?

 Seeing a counsellor simply involves sitting down and talking to someone about how you are doing.
 The counsellor will ask some questions so they can get to know you as a person, e.g., what you are dealing with right now, who your support people are and your values, beliefs and cultural needs.
 Then, they will work with you to identify some things you might like some help with and work alongside you to develop some ideas to support your wellbeing.

 Sometimes, just having a space to vent outside of the family is all people need and that is fine too!
 Having a space to discuss and work through some of your emotions can help reduce how big those emotions feel and can help make them feel more manageable.

 Asking to see a counsellor (or having this offered to you) does not mean you are going crazy or that people think you aren’t coping.
 It just means that people know that cancer is an incredibly difficult thing to deal with and that you don’t have to manage on your own.
 There are trained professionals to support your wellbeing and that of your children and whānau.